Migration of Moroccan Jews to Israel: Integration of Moroccan Jews in Israel

 Immigration of Moroccan Jews to Israel encountered many difficulties.
 The new immigrants who were housed in transit camps, brought different ways of life and thought with them, which were misunderstood by the many immigrants originating from Europe.
 Most notable was the complaint of the Moroccan hot temper, which clashed with the neighbors' culture and slower temper.
 This was the origin of a stereotypical, derogatory nickname that stuck to these immigrants - Maroko Sakin / "Morocco knife."

 The cultural gap and the overt and covert discrimination caused unrest across Israel.
 Already in the early years of statehood, with the establishment of the policy of population dispersal, there began to be signs of a struggle against the settlement coordinators who tried to halt the abandonment of settlements on the borders of Israel.
 The transition of Moroccans from villages on the frontier to the city and their rejection of an agricultural lifestyle was assumed to indicate their refusal to participate in productive enterprises and the Judaization of the land that the state intended for them, and an active strategy of dealing with separation and socialization processes which the country implemented in the 1950s.

 Discriminatory policies led to, among other things, an active protest whose two most prominent manifestations were the Wadi Salib events, led by David Ben-Arush against ongoing discrimination and the establishment of the Black Panthers movement.
 Their goal was to promote their social status and they fought passionately to earn their place in Israeli society.
 It took eighteen more years, after the events in 1977 in Wadi Salib for the North African immigrants to be heard clearly in national politics.
-In the 1977 revolution, their demographic power became evident where they succeeded in replacing the Mapai government by the Likkud led by Menachem Begin.
+In the 1977 revolution, their demographic power became evident where they succeeded in replacing the Mapai government by the Likud led by Menachem Begin.
 Many of the first and second generation of immigrants from Islamic countries (the "second Israel") felt that this change in regime would give them a voice and influence over the leadership of the state, which had previously been denied to them during Mapai's reign.

+After settling in Israel, Moroccan Jews complained of discrimination and contempt from local Ashkenazi Jews.
+In 1950, the immigration office in Marseille handling prospective North African immigrants wrote that "these abject human beings" would have to be kneaded to shape them into Israeli citizens.
+Complaints were made about the influx of 'orientals', 'human refuse' and 'backward people'.
+Of the approximately 40,000 Moroccans who emigrated to Israel from 1949 to 1954, some 6% (2,466) returned to Morocco.

 Nowadays, descendants of Moroccan immigration are found in the forefront in Israel in versatile and leading roles, in management, leading companies, in the command of the army, politics, sports and culture.
 Descendants of the Moroccan community now constitute one of the pillars of Israeli culture in such areas as television, theater, literature, song, poetry, and film.